Home Best Of Freebies Guides Forums Sites Windows Tools About Subscribe

 In this guide, you’ll learn how to schedule the defragmentation task in Windows 7.

-Note: These guides are written for the Windows Seven Ultimate RC1 (build 7100.)
+Note: These guides are written for the public beta of Windows Seven Ultimate (build 7000.)
 As further builds are released, these guides may be subject to change and will be updated accordingly.
 If the methods described below do not work, please don’t hesitate to ask our experts in the forums.

 More Windows Seven Guides